Almond Flour Blueberry Waffles

 • 1 teaspoon baking powder

-• Spoon batter into the waffle maker and cook until golden and set.
-Avoid overfilling.
+4. Cook: Spoon batter into the waffle maker, avoiding overfilling.
+Cook until golden and set.

 Notes